 And then it hit me!
-One of my recent favorite veggie meals has been an eggplant burger recipe that I got from one of my coworkers.
-With a few tweaks and a bit of inspiration, I thought that they could make some tasty meatballs!
+One of my recent favourite veggie meals has been an eggplant burger recipe that I got from one of my coworkers.
+With a few tweaks and a bit of inspiration, I thought they could make some tasty meatballs!

 So I did some research on egg substitutes and got to work, and came out with something quite delicious!
-I hope you enjoy!
+I hope you enjoy it!

 1 large eggplants (about 1 lb.), peeled and cut into 1-inch cubes

 1 cup panko